Cellular $E_k$-algebras: Sifted monads and indecomposables

-The full subcategory of $\Alg_T(\sfC)$ on the image of $F^T$ is called the category of \emph{Kleisli algebras} for $T$ and denoted $\Kleis_T(\sfC)$.
-Equivalently, the Kleisli category has the same object set as $\sfC$, but the morphism set $X \to Y$ is $\sfC(X,TY)$ and compositions of morphisms is defined using the monad structure on $T$.
+\newglossaryentry{kleis}{ name={\ensuremath{\Kleis_T}}, description={Kleisli category of a monad $T$}, type=symbols } The full subcategory of $\Alg_T(\sfC)$ on the image of $F^T$ is called the category of \emph{Kleisli algebras} for $T$ and denoted $\gls{kleis}(\sfC)$.
+Equivalently, the Kleisli category has the same objects as $\sfC$, but the morphisms from $X$ to $Y$ are given by $\sfC(X,TY)$, with composition of morphisms defined using the monad structure on $T$.

 If $G \colon \Alg_T(\sfC) \to \sfD$ is a functor, then the composition $H \coloneqq G \circ F^T \colon \sfC \to \sfD$ inherits a natural transformation